ArminJo/Arduino-FrequencyDetector/README.md

 The setting is stored in EEPROM.
 Default is TIMEOUT_RELAY_ON_SIGNAL_MINUTES_2 (8 hours).

-**This example is mainly created to run on an ATtiny85 @1MHz, but will work also on a plain Arduino.**
+**This example is mainly created to run on an ATtiny85 at 1 MHz, but will work also on a plain Arduino.**

 ## PREDEFINED RANGES
 the following pitch ranges are predefined for easy selection: